 Finally, Bench offers you support for the dreaded tax season and a network of tax pros who can connect with your Bench software to help you out.

-We here at RetirementInvestments think that Bench is a great buy for anyone looking to get away from the books and back into running their business.
+We here at RetirementInvestments think that Bench is a great buy for anyone looking to get away from tax filing and bookkeeping tasks and back into their core business needs.

 Bench Accounting is an online subscription service designed for small businesses.
 One of America's largest bookkeeping services.